CaronLab/mhc-validator/README.md

 alleles = ['HLA-A0201', 'HLA-B0702', 'HLA-C0702']
 ```

-3. Run MHCvalidator for each pin file seperately:
+3. Run MHCvalidator for each pin file seperately, this might take up to 5minutes for each pin file:
 ```python
 for pin in pins:
     validator = MhcValidator() # Open a MHCvalidator instance, a new one has to be opened for each .pin file